 Less water in them means better pumpkin pies (which are a custard, and a watery custard won’t set.)
-It also means that you don’t have go through the step of trying to simmer the water out to end up with more flesh in the end to work with — which doesn’t always mean more flavour.
+It also means that you don’t have go through the step of trying to simmer the water out to end up with more flesh in the end to work with — more work which doesn’t always translate into more flavour.

-For every 1 pound (450g) of whole pie pumpkin that you start off with, you will end up with about 1 cup / 8 oz / 225g of pumpkin purée to work with in pies.
+For every 500 g (1 pound) of whole pie pumpkin that you start off with, you will end up with about 1 cup / 8 oz / 250 g of pumpkin purée to work with in pies.

-A size of 4 to 6 pounds (1.8 kg to 2.7 kg) yields enough flesh to make 1 pie from.
+A size of 1.8 kg to 2.7 kg (4 to 6 pounds) yields enough flesh to make one pie from.

 Sometimes referred to as “Sweet Pumpkins.”